toumetis-ds/data-scientist-interview/README.md

 1. Design a model that can classify the operational mode of a machine based on its time series data.
 2. Report the performance of the model.
-3. Provide the code used to do exploritory data analysis, clean and transform the data, fit a model & determine & report its performance in a jupyter notebook.
+3. Provide the code used to do exploratory data analysis, clean and transform the data, fit a model & determine & report its performance in a jupyter notebook.
 4. The analysis should be carried out using python.
 5. Use a deep neural network type model for the classifier
 6. Be prepared to discuss in detail your approach to solving this problem and explain your results.